fontforge/designwithfontforge.com/en-US/Punctuation_and_Symbols.md

 <img src="images/period.png" alt="">

 The next glyph to make is the comma.
 The shape of the comma can vary to an almost suprising degree.
-It may be valuable for you to look at a wide rage of comma designs before you design yours.
+It may be valuable for you to look at a wide range of comma designs before you design yours.

 The image below shows two of the most common forms that the comma may take.

 <img src="images/commas.png" alt="">

 The top of the comma is often slightly lighter than the period, because if it is the same it can look too heavy.
 In the sample image, the comma on the right is a good example of this compensation being applied.
-Another common mistake to watch out for with this glyph is making it too short
+Another common mistake to watch out for with this glyph is making it too short.

 When you have your comma it will be fairly easy to make the semi colon (;).